What Is the Desktop Client?

 Built on Tauri

-Section titled “Built on Tauri”The desktop client is built on Tauri, which pairs a Rust backend for filesystem access and background processing with your system’s native webview running Angular UI components.
+Section titled “Built on Tauri”The desktop client is built on Tauri, which pairs a Rust backend for filesystem access, local database management, and background processing with your system’s native webview running Angular UI components.
 The Angular components are shared with the finwave web application, so the interface is familiar if you already use finwave in the browser.

-Tauri’s architecture means the client is lightweight (under 50 MB RAM when idle), uses OS-native file watching, and enforces strict permission boundaries at the system level.
+Tauri’s architecture means the client is lightweight (under 50 MB RAM when idle) and enforces strict permission boundaries at the system level.

 Multi-user support